CodingTil/codingtil.github.io/content/en/projects/2020-03-01_FlappyKing.md

 ## Game
 As mentioned above, the game is implemented using the [Lightweight Java Game Library](https://www.lwjgl.org/).
-For the purpose of this project it is extremly unnecessary and overkill.
+For the purpose of this project however, it is extremly unnecessary and overkill.
 Java Swing would probably be the easiest way to go in Java.

 ## AI
 [This article here](https://towardsdatascience.com/neat-an-awesome-approach-to-neuroevolution-3eca5cc7930f) is a great introduction into the NEAT algorithm.